-Looking forward, the uncertain economic and political environment will affect the stability of the financial market and may adversely affect the financial performance of the Group for the coming financial year.
-In response to the unfavorable market conditions, the Group will continue focusing on research and development in innovative IT products and services and providing stable and reliable financial trading solutions.
+Looking forward, the Group believe that the COVID-19 may continue to adversely affect the financial performance of the Group for the coming financial year.
+In response to the unfavorable market conditions, the Group will continue to focus on research and development ("R&D") in innovative IT products and services and provide stable and reliable financial trading solutions.
 Our management is dedicated to exploring new business opportunities with a view to diversifying the Group's business and mitigating risks.
 We believe the Group is well-positioned to maintain our competitiveness in capturing business opportunities in the market.